 Program Director, UPMC Internal Medicine/Pediatrics Residency Training Program

 Dr. Gonzaga received her MD from the University of Pittsburgh School of Medicine, where she was the recipient of the distinguished Schweitzer Fellowship for her work with children with disabilities.
 In Pittsburgh, she completed her residency training in combined internal medicine and pediatrics in 2004 and completed a fellowship in general internal medicine, with a focus on women's health and medical education, in 2006.
-Dr. Gonzaga is currently an assistant professor of medicine and pediatrics at the University of Pittsburgh, and she directs a transitional care clinic for adult patients with disabilities at UPMC Montefiore.
+Dr. Gonzaga is currently an Associate Professor of Medicine and Pediatrics at the University of Pittsburgh, and she directs a transitional care clinic for adult patients with disabilities at UPMC Montefiore.
 She is actively involved in resident education in both the outpatient and inpatient settings and serves as the faculty advisor to all the med-peds residents.

 Dr. Gonzaga was elected Secretary-Treasurer of the Med-Peds Program Directors Association, and will be serving her tenure from July 2012 – June 2016.
 She was elected to the University of Pittsburgh School of Medicine’s Academy of Master Educators in July 2012.